zer0cache/matic-docs/docs/maintain/validate/run-validator-ansible.md

 * On the local machine, [Python 3.x](https://www.python.org/downloads/) installed.
 * On the remote machines, make sure Go is *not* installed.
 * On the remote machines, your local machine's SSH public key is on the remote machines to let Ansible connect to them.
 * We have Bloxroute available as a relay network.
-If you need a gateway to be added as your Trusted Peer please contact [Delroy on Discord](http://delroy/#0056).
+If you need a gateway to be added as your Trusted Peer please contact **@validator-support-team** in [Polygon Discord](https://discord.com/invite/0xPolygon) > POS VALIDATORS | FULL NODE PROVIDERS | PARTNERS > bloxroute.

 ## Overview